 Greek Lentil Soup recipe (Fakes Soupa)

-Prepare this Fakes recipe (Greek lentil soup) the traditional way with extra virgin olive oil, bay leaves, a splash of red wine vinegar and top with crumbled feta cheese!
+A traditional, creamy, healthy and delicious Greek lentil soup recipe.
+Prepare your lentil soup the traditional Greek way, with some fresh herbs, extra virgin olive oil, a splash of red wine vinegar and top with crumbled feta cheese!

 - 500g brown lentils (17–18 ounces)